sivwizinbiznilva/slides/plan/slides.md

 # Voltage $\unicode{10140}$ A/D
 - Will we need a transducer interface?
+(Remember those EE to EE problems...)
 	- If so, include design.